junxit/us-congress-bills-119/bill.md

   > - **(e)** *Information on developmental opportunities* An agency shall make available, in a manner that may be determined by the Director of the Office of Personnel Management, to each supervisor—
   >   - **(1)** a detailed list of developmental opportunities available to the supervisor; and
   >   - **(2)** the policies of the agency for requiring supervisor development.
-  > - **(f)** *Regulations* Not later than 1 year after the date of enactment of the Federal Supervisor Education Act of 2025, and notwithstanding section 4118(c), the Director of the Office of Personnel Management shall prescribe regulations to carry out this section, including the monitoring of agency compliance with this section.
+  > - **(f)** *Regulations* Not later than 1 year after the date of enactment of the Federal Supervisor Education Act, and notwithstanding section 4118(c), the Director of the Office of Personnel Management shall prescribe regulations to carry out this section, including the monitoring of agency compliance with this section.
 Regulations prescribed under this subsection shall include measures by which to assess the effectiveness of agency supervisor training programs.

 - **(b)** *Regulations* Not later than 1 year after the date of the enactment of this Act, the Director of the Office of Personnel Management shall prescribe regulations under section 4121(f) of title 5, United States Code, as amended by subsection (a) of this section.
 - **(c)** *Effective date and application*